yogurt-foundation/yogurt-css-documentation/docs/getting-started/installation.md

 Start learning these utilities better to use the framework:

-> Navigate to your left menu.
+> Navigate from left menu.

 - Backgrounds
 - Borders